jamesfmackenzie/jamesfmackenzie.github.io/_posts/2023-03-22-how-to-install-sbemu-on-bootable-usb-stick.md

 ### Step 3 – Create CONFIG.SYS

-Next, we need to create CONFIG.SYS.
 Create a new text file and add the following 2 lines:

 {% highlight bash %}
 {% raw %}